openjdk/jextract/README.md

 `jextract` can be built using `gradle`, as follows (on Windows, `gradlew.bat` should be used instead).

 (**Note**: Run the Gradle build with a Java version appropriate for the Gradle version.
 For example, Gradle 7.5.1 supports JDK 21.
-Please checkout the [Gradle compatibility matrix](https://docs.gradle.org/current/userguide/compatibility.html#java) for the appropate JDK version needed for builds)
+Please checkout the [Gradle compatibility matrix](https://docs.gradle.org/current/userguide/compatibility.html#java) for the appropriate JDK version needed for builds)